 - Two recommendation forms, to be completed by a science professor and the affiliated university’s MLS/CLS/MT program director.

-- HCMC tour: Tours are required as part of the application process.
+- Hennepin Healthcare tours: Tours are required as part of the application process.
 All tours must be completed by Oct 1.
 No tours will be scheduled after that date.
-Students may tour the fall, spring, or summer prior to applying.
+Students may tour the fall, spring, or summer prior to applying, but must be completed no more than 2 years before the application is submitted.
 Please contact the Program Director for scheduling.

 - The ability to follow detailed directions correctly and completely is an essential characteristic when determining suitability for the laboratory science profession.
 A complete application is a requirement for admission and students with incomplete applications will not be considered for an interview.